 “Summertime”, a Gershwin song originally written for the 1935 opera “Porgy and Bess”, although a jazz tune is oftentimes a favorite of blues performers.
 Janis Joplin’s rendition of this song is passionate and hauntingly mesmerizing.
 Her delivery is strong and forcefully exemplifies her range and improvisational talent.

 Another one of my favorites is “Ball and Chain”, a blues tune written and originally recorded by Willa Mae “Big Mama” Thornton.
 “Big Mama”, was the first to record “Hound Dog.”
 Janis Joplin definitely takes this song to a different level, defining it as her own.

-Another Janis Joplin song which is a must listen is “Piece of My Heart”.
-This song was originally recorded by Erma Franklin in 67 and is equally as satisfying, but Joplin made the song a hit in 68.
+Another Janis Joplin song which is a must-listen is “Piece of My Heart”.
+This song was initially recorded by Erma Franklin in 67 and is equally as satisfying, but Joplin made the song a hit in 68.

 “Me and Bobby McGee”, was written by Kris Kristofferson and launched his career to stardom at a time when he was ready to pack it up and leave Nashville.
 The version I’ve included is just her sweet whimsical voice and guitar.

 Janis Joplin was found deceased by her friend, Peggy Caserta, at the Landmark Hotel of Hollywood on 10/4/70.
 It is said that she died of a drug overdose.
 Dearly loved by millions, Janis Joplin’s spirit remains strong through her Fan’s memories and her music.